Random Utility and Limited Consideration: Environment -- Model

-In what follows we assume that the link function $\psi(\cdot)$ is known.
+for all $A\in\M$ and $D\subseteq A$. \end{definition} In what follows, we assume that the link function $\psi$ and the correspondence $g$ are known.
 A given link function captures the particular way in which the attention-index shapes consideration given a choice set or menu.
 In other words, the link function transforms unconditional attention into conditional (on the choice set) attention.
-We focus on the random consideration rules that admit an attention-index representation because: (i) They cover, as special cases, well-known models of consideration (see below). (ii) They allow for unique identification of the consideration rule. (iii) They are intuitive, simple, and of behavioral interest, as they provide a useful (unconditional) index of attention for any subset of alternatives. (iv) They allow for a significant reduction of the dimensionality of the consideration set rules making them tractable.

-The following models admit an attention-index representation: the full attention model ($\rum$), the logit attention model ($\la$) of \citet{brady2016menu}, the choice set independent attention model ($\mm$) of \citet{manzini2014stochastic}, and the random categorization model ($\rcg$) of \cite{aguiar2017random}.
-Two distinct consideration set rules that admit an attention-index representation only differ in how they use the attention-index to form the consideration set at a given choice set.
+The index set $g(D,A)$ captures the collection of sets that are used in the attention aggregator $\sum_{C\in g(D,A)}\eta(C)$.
+However, we do not assume that $\eta$ is known and do no impose any restrictions on it, so the setting is still semiparametric.